sevkioruc/docs/docs/intro.md

 # What is Permify?

-[Permify](https://github.com/Permify/permify) is an **open-source authorization service** for creating fine-grained authorizations easily.
-You can run Permify with docker and it works as a Rest API.
+[Permify](https://github.com/Permify/permify) is an **open-source authorization service** for creating and maintaining fine-grained authorizations.
+You can run Permify container with docker and it works as a Rest API.

-Permify converts and sync your authorization data as relation tuples into your preferred database.
-And you can check authorization with single request based on those tuples.
+Permify convert & sync authorization data as relational tuples into a database you point at with a YAML config file.
+And after completing modeling of your authorization with Permify's DSL - Permify Schema, you can perform access checks with a single call.
+Access decisions made according to stored relational tuples.

 ## Getting Started
 Permify consists of 3 core parts; modeling authorization, synchronizing authorization data and access checks.